testacnt145/NLA-10a/README.md

 ----

 # Issues with NLA-4b
-1) Improper use of Dagger as Presenter is not injected
+1) Dagger: Improper use of Dagger as Presenter is not injected
+2) Dagger: Scope, Component not used
+3) Binding [best practice](https://github.com/andremion/Villains-and-Heroes/tree/master/app/src/main/java/com/andremion/heroes/ui/binding) not followed to display image from glide

 # Useful Tutorial
 Databinding: